 The BP3 interface will be able to figure out the location of "csound.exe" and fix its path accordingly.
 If it does not respond, you will be asked to change the path and perhaps the name of the Csound console (see image).
 Once it works after a modification, please contact us so that we can update the default paths and names of Csound in your installation of Windows.

-To update the Bol Processor console, its PHP interface and examples (the contents of the "ctests" folder), simply rerun the installation.
+To update the Bol Processor console, its PHP interface and examples (the contents of the "ctests" folder), simply rerun the installer.
 It will download and install the latest versions of the software and data.
-It will delete and replace the compiled "bp.exe" console.
+It will also delete and replace the precompiled "bp.exe" console.

 The installer will not modify or delete any data you have created in the "ctests" folder or outside it.
 However, if you have modified a sample file without changing its name, it will be reverted to its distribution version.